EventStacks/website/pages/posts/asyncapi-tooling-update-2023-week-2.md

 }
 ```

-The NATS .NET template is also one of the first code templates to support multiple serialization libraries, as it currently supports `Newtonsoft` and `system.text.json` because Modelina supports it, it's rather easy to dynamically switch between them (code for [system.text.json](https://github.com/asyncapi/dotnet-nats-template/blob/master/template/AsyncapiNatsClient/models/jsonModels.js) and [Newtonsoft](https://github.com/asyncapi/dotnet-nats-template/blob/master/template/AsyncapiNatsClient/models/newtonsoftModels.js)).
+The NATS .NET template is also one of the first code templates to support multiple serialization libraries, as it currently supports `Newtonsoft` and `system.text.json`, it's rather easy to dynamically switch between them (see the template code for [system.text.json](https://github.com/asyncapi/dotnet-nats-template/blob/master/template/AsyncapiNatsClient/models/jsonModels.js) and [Newtonsoft](https://github.com/asyncapi/dotnet-nats-template/blob/master/template/AsyncapiNatsClient/models/newtonsoftModels.js)), because of the use of Modelina.

-When using the [CLI](https://github.com/asyncapi/cli) you can choose with the parameter `serializationLibrary`.
+When using the [CLI](https://github.com/asyncapi/cli) you can choose between the two libraries by using the parameter `serializationLibrary`.

 ```bash
 asyncapi generate fromTemplate asyncapi.yaml @asyncapi/ts-nats-template --param serializationLibrary="newtonsoft | json"